Reverse Overdoses with Naloxone

 Don’t share prescription medicine.
 A medicine that works for one person may cause harm — even death — to someone else, even if symptoms are similar.

-The state of Indiana provides take-back days as well as guidance to consumers on how to properly dispose of unneeded medications.
+The state of Indiana provides take-back days.
+Guidance is also available to consumers on how to properly dispose of unneeded medications.